aamontoya89/project_634_dance/README.md

-# project_six_minutes_dance
+# project_634_dance

-music is Timothy Andres- Antennae

-with donald

-dance projectors where instead of lighting, we will use projectors for interactive video

-dance is about investigating setting and space

-if you change configuration in space, the dance changes the mood of the dance changes
+this repository holds the files for the dance piece 6:34

+concept, choreography and performance: donald shorter programming and visuals: aarón montoya-moraga + yuli cai
+music: "antennae", timothy andres

+possible things:
 biometric sensors on dancer
 kinect

-piece starts with something simple ideas progress and escalates in intensity

-starts in complete blackness and music starts to play donalds want to keep the music can you send that to me please?

-not just black and white, we can use colors for projection
+starts in complete blackness and music starts to play not just black and white, we can use colors for projection

-we can also integrate yulis 3d work

-donald is thinking about just floor projection, but we can include the psyche (the background screen).

-the deadline for this show is early november

-what about grants?
-interdepartmental grants

-roles:
-donald: choreographer, dancer
-aaron: interactive programming, technical director
-yuli: let's talk with her
+dance projectors where instead of lighting, we will use projectors for interactive video

+todo:
+someone for documentation, video and sound

 intro:
 the first cue is music